 Here are the blog posts related to the video below: Franciscan Ivy.
 Franciscan Desert Rose.
 Mexican “Lead-Free” Pottery.
 Comments to the “viewers” in this are from the original posting of the video as a Facebook Live video!
 Video is about 6 minutes long, and also shows you how to stretch one LeadCheck swab out to […]

 Orange plate, vintage Bauer, Los Angeles: 459,300 parts per million lead.
 [Sorry about the fuzzy photo!]
 Tested negative with Lead Check swab (which are designed to test for lead on painted surfaces – not pottery)- Why take the risk?
 The only way to know is lead is leaching is to send it to a lab. […]

 Blue plate, vintage Bauer, Los Angeles: 434,800 parts per million lead.
 Tested negative with Lead Check swab (which are designed to test for lead on painted surfaces – not pottery)- Why take the risk?
 The only way to know is lead is leaching is to send it to a lab.
 Better to have lead-free dishes […]

 Made in USA – Syracuse vintage china – 31,400 ppm lead “Old Ivory” Tested with an XRF —- #XRFTesting #LeadedDishes • #LeadSafeDishes For safer choices in dishware options, click here.

 Antique Syracuse China “Made In America” Old Ivory Teacup; Tested positive for lead (Pb) at 26,200 ppm when tested with an XRF instrument.
-The amount of lead that is considered toxic in an item intended for children is 90 ppm lead or higher (in the paint, glaze or coating.)
-Antiques and vintage items are not regulated for toxicity and in most cases it […]
+For context: the amount of lead that is considered toxic in an item intended for children is 90 ppm lead or higher (in the paint, glaze or coating.)
+Antiques and vintage items […]